-Although the cooling season in Ohio can be relatively short some years, we all know the importance of having a quality air conditioner to keep us cool in the hot summer months.
-If you have an older air conditioner, it is most likely a one-stage unit, meaning that when you turn it on, it comes on at full blast and stays that way until it reaches the temp you set on your thermostat.
+Although the cooling season in Columbus, Ohio can be relatively short some years, we all know the importance of having a quality central air conditioner to keep the cool air flowing during the hot summer months.

-Although this process works, it is not the most efficient.
-Most air conditioners are designed to keep your home at a cool 75 degrees inside when the temperature outside is a hot 90 degrees.
-Therefore, when the temperature outside is less than 90 degrees and your system is running, your air conditioner is basically over sized.
+Most air conditioners are designed to keep your home at a cool 75 degrees inside when the temperature in central Ohio is a hot 90 degrees.
+Therefore, when the temperature outside is less than 90 degrees and your system is running nonstop, your air conditioner is being overworked.

-Having a multi-stage air conditioner solves this problem by being able to run all of the time at different speeds to maintain the temperature indoors.
+Having a multi-stage heating and cooling system installed solves this problem by being able to run all of the time at different speeds to maintain the temperature indoors.

-Half of your air conditioner actually sits on top of your furnace.
-This part is called the evaporator coil and it is responsible for removing the heat from the air in your home.
+Half of your cooling system actually sits on top of your furnace.
+This piece is called the evaporator coil and it is responsible for removing the heat from the air inside your home.

-The unit that sits outside your home cools down your evaporator coil inside through the use of Puron (or Freon if your unit is older) and then the warm inside air is blown over these coils to cool it down.
-Because of this setup, most new air conditioners are referred to as “split-systems”.
+The unit that sits outside your home cools down your evaporator coil inside through the use of refrigerant and then the warm inside air is blown over these coils to cool down.
+Because of this setup, most new air conditioners are referred to as “split systems”.

 Seasonal Energy Efficiency Ratio (SEER) is a common term associated with new air conditioners.
 Just like the AFUE rating on a furnace, the SEER rating on an air conditioner lets you know just how efficient your unit is.